firstdraft/appdev-lessons/README.md

  1. The README for the Gitpod project should be reduced.
 All instructions should be contained in the lesson.

- 1. Once the lesson is copied onto learn, you need to do a Ctrl+F to look for any `![`, which indicate images.
+ 1. Once the lesson is copied onto learn, you need to do a Ctrl+F to look for any `![` or `assets`, which indicate images.
 These images need to be dragged and dropped into those locations.
+Possibly add `{: .bleed-full }` to make it wide.